-We provide the opportunity for our named executive officers and other executives to receive certain limited perquisites and general health and welfare benefits and participate in our defined contribution 401(k) plan.
+We provide the opportunity for our named executive officers and other executives to receive certain limited perquisites and general health and welfare benefits.
 We provide these benefits to create additional incentives for our executive officers and to remain competitive in the general marketplace for executive talent.
+Our executive officers are also eligible to participate in our defined contribution 401(k) plan and our Employee Stock Purchase Plan, on the same terms and conditions that apply to our employees generally.